What Every Applicant Needs To Know

 - Four years of social sciences, which must include two years of history, one of which should be world history.

-- Two years of study in the same foreign language.
+- Two years of study in foreign language.
 (Four years of study in the same foreign language is strongly recommended.
 Foreign language courses taken before the ninth grade do not count.)

 - Two years of academic electives in fields such as English, mathematics, foreign languages, history, and social sciences or science.
 Academic electives do not include, for example, sports activities or driver education.
 The University urges high school students to take as many mathematics and English courses as possible, with special attention to the selection of senior-year courses.

-- Provide two letters of recommendation, at least one should come from your school counselor.
+- Provide a recommendation from your school counselor.

 Transfer Application Information